superfliege/pi-midi-velocity-curve-changer/README.md

 # pi-midi-velocity-curve-changer

+## Disclaimer
+This code and documentation is generated with ai.

 ## Description
 This enhanced Python script adjusts MIDI velocity curves from your keyboard to fix velocity issues when your keyboard doesn't handle velocity well.
 Setup: Keyboard -> USB -> Raspberry Pi -> USB to MIDI -> MIDI In from your Synthesizer / MPC.